-Apply for naturalization on the basis of marriage or registered civil partnership with a person who has German citizenship
+Apply for naturalization on the basis of marriage or registered partnership with a person who has German citizenship

 Description